 Drive the Smith Dorrien Highway and Connect to Highway 40

 Along the drive, you’ll pass sights like Whiteman’s Pond, Goat Pond, Spray Lakes, and so many beautiful mountains, possibly even some mountain goats or bighorn sheep!
 You can connect the Smith Dorrien to Highway 40 to make it a full loop!

 I suggest at least 2-3 hours to complete the drive at a leisurely pace.

-Please drive the speed limit as there is plenty of wildlife on this road, and fast drivers are often the cause of a wildlife collision.
+We love the drive in the early morning or evening hours for wildlife spotting.
+Please drive the speed limit as there is plenty of wildlife on this road, and fast drivers often cause a wildlife collision.

 Hike to Troll Falls